Mowhite29/Password-Vault/docs/MVP.md

 - Passwords are encrypted client-side with a user-supplied master key not stored on the server.
 - All API endpoints are protected by token authentication.
-- Mock password and email flows are used to avoid handling sensitive data.
 - Users are warned not to enter any real data in all relevant areas.

 ---